 Sweaters, regardless of their material, should always be folded as they will stretch when hung.

 Depending on how much space you have casual, denim, and thick-knit skirts can be folded or draped over a hanger’s bar.
 Heavy pants like jeans, leggings, and cargos can all be folded since their material is thick enough that folding them won’t cause them to wrinkle.

 If you run out of drawer space, you can also place folded items like jeans on the top shelf of your closet.

-Step Nine: Arrange your wardrobe neatly
+Step Nine: How to organize your clothes and arrange your wardrobe neatly

 Now the moment we’ve all been waiting for.